Degenerative spinal arthritis

-Degenerative spinal arthritis, also referred to as osteoarthrtitis or “wear-and-tear” arthritis, is an arthritic joint disorder in which the facet joints of the spine begin to degrade.
-In a healthy facet joint, cartilage and a layer of synovial fluid help to keep bone-on-bone friction minimal so that joints can move smoothly and painlessly.
-In the case of degenerative spinal arthritis, however, the cartilage degrades, turns brittle, and can no longer support the joint movement.
+Degenerative spinal arthritis, also referred to as osteoarthritis or “wear-and-tear” arthritis, is an arthritic joint disorder in which the facet joints of the spine begin to degrade.
+In a healthy facet joint, cartilage and a layer of synovial fluid help to keep bone-on-bone friction minimal so that joints can move smoothly without causing pain.
+In the case of degenerative spinal arthritis, however, the cartilage degrades, turns brittle and can no longer support the joint movement.
 In fact, a common symptom is the feeling of grinding, which is the sensation of bone moving against bone.

 - Limited range of motion

 - Diminished flexibility

 Often, degenerative spinal arthritis is confused with degenerative disc disease, but these are two separate conditions.
 Degenerative disc disease means that the cartilaginous discs between each vertebral body begin to weaken and break down, leading to conditions like herniated disc, bulging disc, muscle spasms and the growth of bone spurs.
 Degenerative spinal arthritis focuses specifically on the facet joints.